synfinatic/aws-sso-cli/docs/commands.md

 refuse to run so you will have to either manually edit the file or run `--uninstall`, then `--uninstall-pre-19` and finally `--install` again.

-### reconfig
+### config

-Allows you to re-run through the configuration wizard and update your AWS SSO CLI config file (`~/.aws-sso/config.yaml`).
+Allows you to run through the configuration wizard and update your AWS SSO CLI config file (`~/.aws-sso/config.yaml`).
 Useful for taking advantage of some of the new settings if you've upgraded from a previous version!